 Caregivers who receive a main benefit tend to not be in paid work.
 For just over one in four (28%) caregivers are neither receiving a main benefit or in paid employment.
 Around one in eight (13%) caregivers receiving a benefit from the Ministry of Social Development are in some form of paid work.

 When asked about their annual income, one in four (26%) caregivers reported it as being greater than $65,000.
-A greater percentage (32%) of caregivers who identified as being of ‘Other’ ethnicity (predominantly New Zealand European, had higher incomes than Māori (23%) and Pacific (19%) caregivers.
+A greater percentage (32%) of caregivers who identified as being of ‘Other’ ethnicity (predominantly New Zealand European), had higher incomes than Māori (23%) and Pacific (19%) caregivers.

 Just under half (45%) of caregivers reported that they have an annual income of less than $43,000.
 Around one in five (22%) caregivers said that they have an income of $30,000 or less.
 Further analysis revealed that three out of four (74%) of these caregivers earning an income of $30,000 or less receive a main benefit from the Ministry of Social Development and one in four (25%) are in paid employment.